-Torque (Nm): is the product of an acting force and the effective length of the acting force’s lever arm.
+1. Torque (Nm) is the product of an acting force and the effective length of the acting force’s lever arm:

-Torsional rigidity (Nm/rad): refers to the rigidity of a coupling when it is subjected to a torsional load.
+2. Torsional rigidity (Nm/rad) refers to the rigidity of a coupling when it is subjected to a torsional load.
 If the torque exceeds the maximum torsional value of the coupling, the coupling will no longer be strong enough to transmit the acting rotational force.
 Ex: If a coupling with a torsional rigidity of 10 000 Nm/rad is subjected to 10 Nm, the connection element will twist by 1/1000 rad.
-That is equal to an angle of twist of about 0.057 degrees (1 rad = 57°17’44.8”).
+That is equal to an angle of twist of about 0.057° — where 1 rad = 57°17’44.8”.
 For a torsionally rigid or vibration damping coupling, this angle of twist may still be within the admissible range.
-In practice, torsionally rigid couplings normally have a maximum angle of twist of less than 0.05 degrees and vibration damping couplings have a maximum angle of twist of less than 5 degrees.
+In practice, torsionally rigid couplings normally have a maximum angle of twist of less than 0.05° and vibration damping couplings have a maximum angle of twist of less than 5°.

-Spring Stiffness (N/mm): is the counterforce exerted by the coupling in case of differentiated position of the axes in an axial, radial, and lateral direction.
+3. Spring stiffness (N/mm) is the counterforce exerted by the coupling in case of differentiated position of the axes in an axial, radial, and lateral direction.
 Ex: If the axial spring stiffness of a coupling is 30 N/mm, the coupling will exert a force of 30 N in the case of an axial displacement of 1 mm.
 These forces are important in a design with couplings, particularly when selecting bearings or other drive system components.

-Imbalance: in a drive system, imbalance should be as low as possible for smooth operation.
+5. Imbalance in a drive system should be as low as possible for smooth operation.
 Caused by asymmetries in the drive system where mass is distributed unevenly, it affects centrifugal forces on the entire drive system.
 It can be rectified by “balancing bores,” which are normally drilled directly into the location of the disproportionally high concentration of mass.

-Zero backlash: is a lack of empty space or “play” when the rotational speed, direction of rotation, or torque changes.
+6. Zero backlash is a lack of looseness or “play” when the rotational speed, direction of rotation, or torque changes.
 It does not mean that there is no angle of twist.
 Backlash is an important factor in predicting bearing life.